Valonia ventricosa

-Valonia ventricosa, also known as bubble algae, sea grape or sailor's eyeballs is a species of algae found in oceans throughout the world in tropical and subtropical regions, within the phylum Chlorophyta.
-It is one of the largest known unicellular organisms, if not the largest.
+Valonia ventricosa, also known as bubble algae, sea grape, or sailor's eyeballs, is a species of algae within the phylum Chlorophyta found in tropical and subtropical regions throughout the world's oceans.
+It is one of the largest known unicellular organisms.

 Characteristics

 Valonia ventricosa has a coenocytic structure with multiple nuclei and chloroplasts.
-This organism possesses a large central vacuole which is multilobular in structure (lobules radiating from a central spheroid region).
+This organism possesses a large central vacuole that is multilobular in structure (lobules radiating from a central spheroid region).

-The entire cell contains several cytoplasmic domains with each domain having a nucleus and a few chloroplasts.
+The entire cell contains several cytoplasmic domains, with each domain having a nucleus and a few chloroplasts.
 Cytoplasmic domains are interconnected by cytoplasmic "bridges" that are supported by microtubules.
-The peripheral cytoplasm (whose membrane is overlaid by the cell wall), is only about 40 nm thick.
+The peripheral cytoplasm (whose membrane is overlaid by the cell wall) is only about 40 nm thick.

 Valonia ventricosa typically grow individually, but in rare cases they can grow in groups.

 Environment

 They appear in tidal zones of tropical and subtropical areas, like the Caribbean, north through Florida, south to Brazil, and in the Indo-Pacific.
 Overall, they inhabit every ocean throughout the world, often living in coral rubble.

 The greatest observed depth for viability is approximately 80 m.